APoinas/spectrogram_zeros/README.rst

 The full syntax of the function is the following

-add_yellow_box(self, ax, N0)
+add_yellow_box(ax, N0)

 The main arguments are:

 - ax: Axes -> Axes object of a matplotlib plot.
 - N0: int -> The number of the rectangle where a zero is trapped between two chirps.

 The function returns nothing.
-It directly modify the Axes parameter to add a yellow rectangle corresponding to a rectangular trapping region for one of the zeros.
+It directly modifies the Axes parameter to add a yellow rectangle corresponding to a rectangular trapping region for one of the zeros.

 Dependencies
 ------------